ipfabric/docs/docs/support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md

 ![OVA error](ova_error.png)

 Our appliance is built on top of Debian 11.
 We also require the `AVX` CPU instruction.
-The minimal requirement for the VMWare system type is `vmx-17`, supported by ESXi version `7.0` or newer.
+The minimal requirement for the VMware system type is `vmx-17`, supported by ESXi version `7.0` or newer.
 See [ESXi/ESX hosts and compatible virtual machine hardware versions list (2007240)](https://kb.vmware.com/s/article/2007240).
 We require this system type because of `virtio` drivers for network and storage.
 All VMware applications from the same _generation_ support `SHA256`.
 There is a chance